Rafsun4/health-tek/README.md

+# Blockchain and how it can affect the healthcare industry.
 ![Branching](./Assets/fig-1.jpg)
 Blockchain is a technology that uses encryption to link digital information, or "blocks," to form an open, distributed digital record or ledger.
 That ledger effectively, permanently, and verifiably records the money exchanges between the parties.
 Transactions are faster, more streamlined, and more straightforward for everyone involved when transactions and data can flow uninterruptedly through all the parties involved.